yudizgordhan/admin-order-sound-notification/README.md

 ## Magento 2 OrderNotification User Guide (ADMIN)

-This guide provides step-by-step instructions on how to integrate a banner slider into the homepage of your Magento 2 store.

 Login to the **Magento Admin**, navigate to `Yudiz -> Configure OrderNotification `.

 <div>